 Belief in the Credibility of the Bible

 - “Is the Bible Reliable?”
 Among the reasons to believe that the Bible is reliable are the following; the integrity of those who wrote it, its internal consistency, its fulfilled prophecies, the proximity of New Testament writings to the time of Jesus Christ’s ministry, validation by ancient biblical manuscripts, validation by other ancient writings, and archaeological evidence.

 Belief in God

 - “Evidence that God Exists” People who assert that there is no God base their belief on their assumption that there must be scientific evidence that God exists.
 They are unwilling to accept the possibility that God can be proven logically or that He can be proven by many miraculous experiences witnessed and/or personally experienced by multitudes of people throughout the centuries, a number of which are recorded in the Bible.
 Nevertheless, there is sufficient non-scientific evidence to believe that God exists.

 Belief in Jesus Christ

 - “Was Jesus Christ More than a Prophet?”
 Among the reasons for believing that Jesus Christ was more than a prophet are the following: He made claims of deity about Himself, He was sinless, He performed miracles, He was resurrected from death, and He was regarded as deity by early Christians.

 Faith in General

-In light of the foregoing information, particularly what is discussed in the referenced articles, we believe there is ample credible evidence to support basic Christian beliefs and, therefore, although Christianity necessitates faith, it does not require blind faith.
-Those who diligently seek to determine for themselves if such evidence is credible will have valid reason to trust the basic Christian doctrines.
+In light of the foregoing considerations, we believe there is adequate credible evidence to support basic Christian beliefs.
+Therefore, although Christianity necessitates faith, it does not require blind faith.
+Those who diligently seek to determine for themselves if such evidence is credible have valid reason to trust the basic Christian doctrines.